Gibbo3771/ccpkg/guide.markdown

 First start off by forking the [ccpkg]({{ site.github.repository_url }}) respository.

 Copy and paste the `ccpkg-hello-world` formula and rename the file to the name of your package.
 Then fill in the properties as you see fit.

+### Folder structure
+{: #contrib_create_fstruct}

+#### /ccpkg/bin

+ccpkg exposes a single directory, `/ccpkg/bin` to the system `path`, any files placed in here will be available from anywhere.
+Putting your runnable files here will make easy to use without having to worry about setting up extra paths.
+#### /ccpkg/lib

+The library folder is a place to put non runnable dependencies that want to expose to other programs.
+If your package is a pure API it should be placed here.
+You can also put your dependencies here, and reference them by module name and ccpkg will resolve them for you.
+This means you could have a single script in `/ccpkg/bin` and all your library files in `/ccpkg/lib/my_sexy_package/`, allowing for an easier clean up process

 ### package:install
 {: #contrib_create_install}